Points of Interest

 WRIGHTSVILLE BEACH -- Off Route 12 north of Montpelier.
 Ideal for a family picnic at the beach.
 Bring a boat or canoe and enjoy the wildlife, especially beaver and heron.
 Volleyball and softball fields, picnic tables, grills, nature trail and group shelter available.

 MORSE FARM & SUGAR HOUSE -- See how maple sugaring works from trees to finished products.
 Maple trail to walk.
 Free sugar house tours and syrup tasting.
 Maple, crafts and mail order shop.
-Daily 9 - 5 year-round.
-Summer 8-6.
 County Road, Montpelier.
+Cross-country skiing in winter.

 COVERED WOODEN BRIDGES -- Although the region is rich in these relics of an earlier day, they are most prominent in Northfield Falls.
-Nestled in this community of a hundred people are four such bridges, two of which can be seen from one vantage point.
-This is the only location in New England where this occurs.
+Nestled in this small community are four such bridges, two of which can be seen from one vantage point, the only location in New England where this occurs.
 On Route 12, two miles from Northfield.

-NORWICH MILITARY MUSEUM -- On the campus of Norwich University, the nation's oldest private military college.
+SULLIVAN MILITARY MUSEUM -- On the campus of Norwich University, the nation's oldest private military college.
 Exhibits interpreting the history of the institution and achievements of alumni.
 Located on Route 12 in Northfield about 10 minutes south of Montpelier.
+Free admission.
 Call 485-2000 for summer hours.

 KNAPP AIRPORT -- About four miles from Exit 7 of Interstate 89.
 A local airport serving Barre, Montpelier and surrounding communities with a terminal just feet from the runway.

 SPIDER WEB FARM -- Harvesting real spider webs in Williamstown.
 The owner, who has appeared on national television with Charles Kuralt and others, lifts the delicate webs onto a wood surface and preserves it for posterity.
 Watch him work and take home one of nature's most artistic creations.
-802-433-5568
+Call for hours 802-433-5568.

 LIMEHURST WATER SLIDE -- Ride down the 250 foot slide at Limehurst Lake, which is privately owned.
 Swimming, beach, picnic areas and campground in Williamstown.
 Boat rentals and trailer hookups.

 FLOATING BRIDGE -- Spanning the narrows of Sunset Lake in Brookfield is a floating bridge buoyed by pontoons.
 Swimming from the bridge is customary while fishermen are also frequent visitors.
-However, any Vehicular crossings of the bridge is prohibited.
+Rebuilt in 2015, vehicular crossings are once again welcomed, and the bridge is handicapped accessible.

 CABOT CREAMERY -- Located in the village of Cabot, the dairy cooperative produces a wide range of cheddar cheeses of exceptional quality as well as other dairy products.
 Visitors may tour the plant and watch the production process.
 The visitors center has a variety of Vermont foods and crafts.